Princely Abbey of Fulda: Library and scriptorium

 The library held approximately 2000 manuscripts.
 It preserved works such as Tacitus' Annales, Ammianus Marcellinus' Res gestae, and the Codex Fuldensis which has the reputation of serving as the cradle of Old High German literature.
 It was probably here that an Italian book-hunter in 1417 discovered the last surviving manuscript of Lucretius's De Rerum Natura, which then became enormously influential in humanist circles.
 Its abundant records are conserved in the state archives at Marburg.
 As of 2013 the Fulda manuscripts have become widely dispersed; some have found their way to the Vatican Library.

 A notable work that the monks of Fulda produced was the "Annales necrologici", a list of all the deceased members of the abbey following the death of Saint Sturm in 744.
-The monks would offer prayer for the dead listed in the Annales to ensure their eternal salvation.
+The monks offered prayer for the dead listed in the Annales to ensure their eternal salvation.
 While at first this record only contained the names of those at Fulda, as the power and prominence of Fulda grew, so too did the scope of who was to be included in the Annales.
-Patrons, citizens, and nobles of the area would all come to be recorded in this piece of Fulda and its concept of community.
+Patrons, citizens, and nobles of the area all came to be recorded in this piece of Fulda and its concept of community.
 The documenting of dates of passing, beginning with Sturm, created a sense of continuity and a reference for the passage of time for the monks of Fulda.